AI in DevOps: Replacing Manual Server Management (2026)

 Three things to start thinking about now:

 1. Skill evolution, not skill replacement.
 AI will not replace DevOps engineers.
 They will evolve from command executors to infrastructure strategists.
-The value shifts from "knowing the commands" to "knowing what needs to happen and verifying AI does it right."
+The value shifts from "knowing the commands" to "knowing what needs to happen and verifying the system does it right."

 2. Security standards for AI in production.
 As AI takes on more operational responsibility, security reviews need to include AI tool evaluation.
-Does the AI auto-execute?
+Does it auto-execute?
 Where are credentials stored?
 What audit trail exists?

 The teams that adopt AI-assisted DevOps now, while keeping humans in the loop, will be best positioned for whatever comes next.
 They will have the workflows, the trust, and the experience to take advantage of each new capability as it emerges.